srmeier/microk8s-kubeflow-ibm-cloud/README.md

 docker push <username>/kubeflow-notebook-img
 ```

 Now we have the Docker image ready that we will use to launch our Jupyter notebook from inside Kubeflow.
+If you aren't planning to use cloud object storage or Git to store your notebooks you can stop here and start making use of Kubeflow!

-However, before we do that let's setup our SSH Github secret and Cloud Object Storage secret.
+### Creating Github & Cloud Object Storage Secrets

 [WIP]